IoT-Dude/iot-dude.github.io/_posts/2023-08-08-Sun-Tzu-overcome-conflict.md

 The Art of War is a Taoist text, taking much of is symbolism and philosophy from the Lao Tzu classic.
 For example, Sun Tzu advises army formations to flow like water, a popular symbol for the Tao.
 (Credit: Jeffery Workman / Unsplash)

-2
+## 2.
-<i>If you know others and know yourself, you will not be imperiled in a hundred battles; if you do not know others but know yourself, you win one and lose one; if you do not know others and do not know yourself, you will be imperiled in every single battle.</i>
+<b><i>If you know others and know yourself, you will not be imperiled in a hundred battles; if you do not know others but know yourself, you win one and lose one; if you do not know others and do not know yourself, you will be imperiled in every single battle.</i></b>

 Sun Tzu wouldn’t have had a concept like emotional intelligence in mind, but that’s effectively what he’s advancing here.
 Emotionally intelligent people have the self-awareness to understand their motivations, recognize their goals, and regulate their emotions.
 In knowing themselves, they don’t start unnecessary conflicts by letting negative emotions lead to outbursts or unwise actions.